top of page

 • Haematinics provide the necessary nutrients required for erythropoiesis, the process of red blood cell production in the bone marrow.

-• They help to:
+• They work by:

 • Increase the availability of building blocks for hemoglobin synthesis.